softlang/yas/languages/BNL/README.md

 ---
 ## Headline
-A trivial language for the representation of binary numbers
+A trivial language for binary numbers

 ---